Relative Pronouns in Spanish

 Antecedents

 An antecedent is the noun to which the relative pronoun refers.
-In the previous examples the antecedents are "robot," "author," and "cell phone" because it's the robot that becomes a car, the author that writes travel books, and the cell phone that takes pictures.
-Notice the difference between the subjects ("Bumblebee," "She," and "I") and the antecedents.
+In the previous examples the antecedents are “robot,” “author,” and “cell phone” because it’s the robot that becomes a car, the author who writes travel books, and the cell phone that takes pictures.
+Notice the difference between the subjects (“Bumblebee,” “She,” and “I”) and the antecedents.
 This will become important later on.

 Following are all the Spanish relative pronouns you should know.